-Intercultural, Club, Includes Passport to the World, Diversity & Cultural Awareness, and Latino Cultural Arts Projects (SF 50235) Exhibit a display illustrating the steps that the club has completed on the project selected for the year.
+Diversity & Cultural Awareness, Club (SF 50234b)

+Exhibit a display illustrating the steps that the club has completed on the project selected for the year, including reflection on activities completed.
 Include a written outline or report of accomplishments and future goals.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what the club members have learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
 The display must be accompanied by 3 or more club exhibitors at the time of the judge's critique.
-Club members should make a 5- to 10-minute presentation to the judge.
+Club members should make a 5-7-minute presentation to the judge.
 All club members present for the judge's critique should be able to discuss the project and answer questions.
 Only club members present for judging who participate in the actual critique and presentation are eligible for ribbons and premiums.
+Cloverbuds are not eligible for state fair and cannot be promoted and participate in a group presentation at state fair.
 Due to space restrictions, exhibits are limited to 2' 6" wide and 15" deep.